How To Control Hydrogen in Welding

 Hydrogen in outdoor work environments is inescapable.
-Nearly all organic compounds — everything from lubricants and oils to naturally occurring substances in the field and moisture in the atmosphere — contain hydrogen.
+Nearly all organic compounds contain hydrogen.

 Hydrogen-assisted cracking, or heat-affected zone (HAZ) cracking, is one of the greatest threats to weld integrity in many applications, including transmission pipeline and process pipe welding.
-Mitigating hydrogen in the welding zone starts with understanding the many sources of hydrogen and how to eliminate or minimize them.
+Mitigating hydrogen starts with understanding the many sources of hydrogen and how to eliminate or minimize them.

 Why do you need to control hydrogen in welding?

-Hydrogen-assisted cracking, also referred to as delayed cracking or cold cracking, can be slow to take effect and may appear hours or days after the weld has been completed.
+Hydrogen-assisted cracking, also referred to as delayed cracking or cold cracking, can be slow to take effect.
+It may appear hours or days after completing the weld.
 This cracking can result in costly repairs and downtime.